Advertisements for Myself: Reception

-Cultural Influence
+Cultural influence

 While not initially famous to the overall public, Advertisements for Myself appealed to a genre of people who were considered outcasts in society.
 For those who enjoyed the collection, it was described as having "won the admiration of a younger generation seeking alternative styles of life and art."
 The younger generation, at the time, found it inspirational.
 Many also believed that this work "gave Mailer a new audience and set the stage for the sixties" as it gave way to a new movement through the voices of the younger generation.
 It would later be considered the peak of Mailer's literary career, often being cited as his most remembered work.

+According to historian Douglas Brinkley, a close friend of writer Hunter S. Thompson, Advertisements for Myself served as a model for Thompson's first anthology, The Great Shark Hunt (1979).